Ali-Mrad/Code-your-own-LLM/README.md

 PYTHONPATH=. python scripts/generate_text.py \
   --size small \
   --prompt "Every effort moves you" \
-  --tokens 60 \
+  --tokens 25 \
-  --temperature 0.8 \
+  --temperature 1.5 \
-  --top_k 5
+  --top_k 50

 ```

 ```
 output:
-toward finding an ideal new way to practice something!
+ Every effort moves you toward finding an ideal new way to practice something!

 What makes us want to be on top of that?
 ```

 ---